aigujin/Getting-Data/README.md

 6. Join data of variables, subjects, and activities

-7. Calculate mean of all variables for each subject and ean activity
+7. Calculate mean of all variables for each subject and each activity

 8. Convert data.table to data.frame